Red Sox end Germán’s no-hit bid in 8th, storm past Yanks 5-4

+BOSTON (AP)Domingo German was simply dominating the Boston Red Sox.
+Never more so than in the seventh inning, when the Yankees right-hander struck out stars J.D.
+Martinez, Rafael Devers, Xander Bogaerts and rookie Jarren Duran.

+As German walked off the mound then with a no-hitter intact and a solid lead, there was no way to envision what was on deck.

-BOSTON (AP) — Held hitless into the eighth inning by Domingo Germán and looking feeble, Alex Verdugo and the Boston Red Sox suddenly erupted for five runs to shake Fenway Park and storm past the New York Yankees 5-4 Sunday.
+Held hitless into the eighth by German and looking feeble, Alex Verdugo and the Red Sox suddenly erupted for five runs to shake Fenway Park and storm past New York 5-4 on Sunday.

+The old ballpark was almost silent all afternoon until Verdugo opened the eighth with a long double for Boston’s first hit, and he raised his arms in celebration at second base.

+”I felt like just getting that hit out of the way had everybody just take that big deep breath, didn’t have to worry about getting no-hit anymore,” Verdugo said. ”That inning was crazy.
+From going no-hit to seven innings, to putting five up in the eighth, that’s one of the craziest comebacks I’ve ever been a part of.”

-The Red Sox reclaimed first place in the AL East, a game ahead of Tampa Bay.
-It was their 10th win in 13 games this year against their longtime rivals, and erased a tough 4-3 loss on Saturday when New York scored four times in the eighth.
+With their major-league leading 32nd come-from-behind victory, the Red Sox reclaimed first place in the AL East, a game ahead of Tampa Bay.
+It was their 10th win in 13 games this year against their rivals, and erased a tough 4-3 loss on Saturday when New York scored four times in the eighth.

+What a difference a few hits made.
+Before those, Red Sox manger Alex Cora, it was pretty glum in the Boston dugout.

+”Not great, to be honest with you,” Cora said. ”Whoever says, `we’re a hit away or a baserunner away from getting this going’ … I didn’t sense that.
+I sensed a lot of frustrated people.
+(German) was amazing.”

 The Yankees, meanwhile, absorbed another brutal loss in a season full of them.
 They dropped three of four in the series and fell nine games behind Boston.

+”Really tough one, obviously.
+Domingo was terrific,” Yankees manager Aaron Boone said. ”It’s a tough one we’ve got to get past.
+Another extremely tough one.”

-Boston trailed 4-0 when Verdugo doubled to deep right, and Germán was lifted after the hit by manager Aaron Boone.
+Boston trailed 4-0 when Verdugo doubled to deep right, and German was lifted after the hit by Boone.

+”You know to pitch a no-hitter is one of the hardest things to do in baseball,” German said through a translator. ”I knew I had a no-hitter going.
+I was executing pitches to try and be as careful as possible.
+Verdugo was able to connect there.
+I thought it was a good pitch.”

+”It’s a bad day for me.
+It’s tough,” Loaisiga said through a translator. ”It hurts because you had the starter pitching strong.
+You come into the game hoping to do your job and it doesn’t work out.”

-Germán was trying for the first no-hitter by an opponent at Fenway Park since Detroit’s Jim Bunning in 1958, when he retired fellow future Hall of Famer Ted Williams on a fly for the final out.
+German was trying for the first no-hitter by an opponent at Fenway since Detroit’s Jim Bunning in 1958, when he retired fellow future Hall of Famer Ted Williams on a fly for the final out.

-Rougned Odor had a solo homer and RBI single.
-He popped up with a runner on second to end it.

 There have been seven no-hitters in the majors this year, one short of the big-league record set in 1884, the first season that overhand pitching was allowed.